The Lavender Lab

 Rachel Chen (she/her)

-Rachel Chen is a junior at the University of Maryland, double majoring in neuroscience and dance.
+Rachel Chen is a senior at the University of Maryland, double majoring in neuroscience and dance.
 She is interested in developmental and societal factors that impact mental health, specifically in marginalized communities.
 Additionally, she is interested in the relationship between mental health and physical health and the brain-body connection.

 Judy Crandall (she/her)

-Judy Crandall is a sophomore at UMD.
+Judy Crandall is a junior at UMD.
 She is majoring in psychology and minoring in Chinese.
 She is interested in how cisheteropatriarchy, capitalism, and systemic racism interact and, ultimately, impact the mental health of QTBIPOC populations.
 She would specifically like to explore this with regards to disordered eating.

 Grace O’Neill (she/her)

-Grace is a sophomore at the University of Maryland majoring in Public Health Science.
+Grace is a junior at the University of Maryland majoring in Public Health Science.
 She is interested in researching health literacy for QTBIPOC teens and ways to bridge the gap between intersectional youth and health systems, especially in rural areas.
 She is particularly interested in the ways that internalized stigma and identity concealment impact both the delivery and reception of health information materials.

 Lavender Lab Research Team Alumni